pohl-michel/2D-MR-image-prediction/README.md

-# 2D frame forecasting in cine MRI
+# Respiratory motion signal and 2D cine-MRI forecasting using transformers and online-trained RNNs

 ## Overview

-This repository contains code for multivariate [time-series forecasting](https://github.com/pohl-michel/2D-MR-image-prediction/tree/main/Time_series_forecasting) and video forecasting.
+This repository contains code for multivariate [time-series forecasting](https://github.com/pohl-michel/2D-MR-image-prediction/tree/main/Time_series_forecasting) using transformers and online-trained RNNs, and thoraco-abdominal cine-MR image prediction, combining dense motion-field estimation, PCA-based motion modeling, temporal dynamics prediction, and image warping.

 The following methods are implemented for time-series forecasting:
  -  online learning algorithms for RNNs (sequence-specific models):
      - real-time recurrent learning (RTRL)
      - [unbiased online recurrent optimization (UORO)](https://arxiv.org/abs/1702.05043)
      - [sparse one-step approximation (SnAp-1)](https://arxiv.org/abs/2006.07232)
      - [decoupled neural interfaces (DNI)](http://proceedings.mlr.press/v70/jaderberg17a.html)
  - encoder-only transformers (population-based and sequence-specific models).
- - linear baselines:
-     - ordinary least-squares (OLS) regression
+ - linear autoregressive baselines, including ordinary least-squares (OLS) regression and least-mean-squares (LMS)
-     - least-mean-squares (LMS)

-For video prediction, time-dependent, dense deformation fields are estimated using the Lucas–Kanade optical-flow algorithm.
-Then, we forecast the motion projection onto the low-dimensional PCA subspace using one of the algorithms mentioned above.
-Lastly, the initial frame is warped using the predicted deformations to obtain the predicted frames.
+For cine-MRI prediction, the deformation vector field between the initial and current frames estimated using the Lucas–Kanade optical-flow algorithm.
+This vector field is projected onto a low-dimensional subspace computed via PCA, and the projection coordinates are forecast using one of the time-series forecasting algorithms listed above.
+Lastly, the initial frame is warped using the predicted deformations to generate frame forecasts.

-The domain application is respiratory motion forecasting, as this code addresses prediction of the positions of external chest and abdomen markers as well as chest 2D cine-MRI sequences.
-However, the algorithms implemented are more general and can be applied to the prediction of any time series and quasi-periodic, simple videos.
+The main application is respiratory motion forecasting, encompassing prediction of thoraco-abdominal external-marker positions and 2D cine-MRI sequences.
+However, the algorithms implemented are more general and can be applied to the prediction of other multivariate time series and quasi-periodic, simple videos.

 This repository contains two main folders:
- - "Time_series_forecasting": self-contained code for time-series forecasting.
+ - `Time_series_forecasting`: self-contained code for general-purpose time-series forecasting, including RNNs trained with online learning algorithms, transformer models, and linear baselines.
- - "Image_prediction": code for cine-MR image forecasting.
-This folder calls functions from "Time_series_forecasting" to predict the low-dimensional representation of motion in the PCA subspace.
+ - `Image_prediction`: code for cine-MR image forecasting, including optical-flow estimation, PCA-based motion modeling, temporal dynamics forecasting, and image synthesis via initial frame resampling.
+This folder calls functions from `Time_series_forecasting` to forecast the low-dimensional PCA representation of motion.

-Readers interested mainly in time-series forecasting should refer to the [README.md file in the folder "Time_series_forecasting"](https://github.com/pohl-michel/2D-MR-image-prediction/blob/main/Time_series_forecasting/README.md); this README focuses on video forecasting.
+Readers interested primarily in time-series forecasting should refer to the [`Time_series_forecasting` README](https://github.com/pohl-michel/2D-MR-image-prediction/blob/main/Time_series_forecasting/README.md).
+The present README focuses on cine-MR image forecasting.

 <p align="center">
   <img src="Image_prediction/visualization/2._sq_sl010_sag_Xcs=125_SnAp-1_k=12_q=110_eta=0.02_sg=0.02_h=6_3_cpts_t=181_to_200_cropped.gif" width="45%" alt="Chest cine-MRI frame forecast example 1">